This blog post was updated on October 17, 2019.

 It’s summer and things are going to heat up in the charming, historic, and colorful city of Nashville, which is getting ready to welcome visitors in droves.
 But if you’re on a bit of a budget, you’re probably wondering if can you eat, drink, and be merry to your heart’s content in this special city.
 Never fear!
 Our brave travel junkies and fearless foodies and have lined up a 2-day tour that won’t drain your wallet on your visit.
-Pack your bags and book your flight – this is “Music City!”
+Pack your bags and get ready for an awesome ride — this is “Music City!”

 Hit the Loveless Cafe and Motel for a hearty yet affordable southern meal.
 Start the day off with biscuits, gravy, ham, and much more.
 Breakfast platters start at around $10.

-After breakfast, take a self-guided tour (about $20 for adults) around the hallowed, church-like Ryman Auditorium for a slice of history, where artists such as Johnny Cash, Patsy Cline, Bob Dylan, and Neil Young have performed.
+After breakfast, take a self-guided tour (around $25 for adults) around the hallowed, church-like Ryman Auditorium for a slice of history, where artists such as Johnny Cash, Patsy Cline, Bob Dylan, and Neil Young have performed.

-If you’re a country music aficionado, then the Country Music Hall of Fame and Museum is the place to visit, where a $22 ticket will give you access to great artifacts that include Elvis Presley’s solid gold Cadillac.
+If you’re a country music aficionado, then the Country Music Hall of Fame and Museum is the place to visit, where for around $26 you’ll get access to great artifacts that include Elvis Presley’s solid gold Cadillac.

 As you’ve worked up an appetite, stop by Puckett’s to try some of their famous deep-fried pickles and pulled pork (around $9).